 Description

-Ever wondered what actually goes on inside a pistol when you pull the trigger?
+Have you ever wondered what goes on inside a pistol when you pull the trigger?
 The CZ Model 83 factory cutaway doesn’t just show you—it walks you through the dance.
-Built by the trusted hands at Česká zbrojovka Uherský Brod (CZUB) in the Czech Republic, this unique version of the classic Model 83 is as much an educational tool as it is a collectible.
+Built by the trusted hands at Česká zbrojovka Uherský Brod (CZUB) in the Czech Republic, this unique version of the classic Model 83 is both an educational tool and a collectible.

-Instead of hiding its inner workings behind solid steel, this model puts everything on display.
-Transparent cutaways expose the slide, barrel, trigger group, and safety mechanisms, making it easy to trace every movement and interaction.
-Whether you’re a seasoned armorer, a curious hobbyist, or someone who just appreciates precision engineering, this piece is like getting a guided tour through the anatomy of a well-built semi-auto.
+Instead of hiding its inner workings behind solid steel, this model displays everything openly.
+Transparent cutaways expose the slide, barrel, trigger group, and safety mechanisms, allowing for easy tracing of every movement and interaction.
+Whether you’re a seasoned armorer, a curious hobbyist, or someone who appreciates precision engineering, this piece is like getting a guided tour through the anatomy of a well-built semi-auto.

 What you get with this factory cutaway is more than a rare version of the CZ Model 83.
 You get a hands-on teaching aid, a beautifully made artifact, and a daily reminder that behind every bang, there’s a world of moving parts working in harmony.